larsp/confluent-cookbook/README.md

 Right now only Kafka and ZooKeeper can be configured.
 This will probably change since it is "work in progress".

 ## Vagrant
 In order to be able to run vagrant you need to run `berks init` and you have to install `vagrant-berkshelf` via `vagrant plugin install vagrant-berkshelf`.
-Afterwards run `vagrant up`
+Afterwards run `vagrant up`.

 ## Supported OS Distributions
 Right now it has been tested with: